yeasir01/Portfolio/README.md

 ## Portfolio
 A simple 3 page portfolio website to showcase my abilities.
 This project is dynamic, it will continue to advance as I acquire new skills.
+Updated css with media querries 01/10/2020 to make site responsive.

 ### Technology Used
 - HTML